russmckendrick/records/content/albums/all-mod-cons-3403110/index.md

 styles: ["New Wave", "Mod"]
 ---

 All Mod Cons is the third studio album by the British band the Jam, released in 1978 by Polydor Records.
 The title, a British idiom one might find in housing advertisements, is short for "all modern conveniences" and is a pun on the band's association with the mod revival.
-The album reached No. 6 in the UK Albums Chart.The album was reissued in the United States in 1979, with the song "The Butterfly Collector" replacing "Billy Hunt".
+The cover is a visual joke showing the band in a bare room.
+The album reached No. 6 in the UK Albums Chart.
+The album was reissued in the United States in 1979, with the song "The Butterfly Collector" replacing "Billy Hunt".